mhansen/graphviz-docs/content/en/faq.md

 ```

 Note that, if you have a large graph, the generation of edges as splines is a cubic algorithm, so you would do well to avoid using `splines=true`.
-(This commment applies to circo, fdp and twopi as well.)
+(This comment applies to circo, fdp and twopi as well.)

 ### Edge label placement in dot is bad, or the layout is very convoluted. {#FaqEdgeLabelPlace}